expstudio/modules/README.md

 The package follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.

 ## Documentation
-You will find user friendly and updated documentation in the wiki here: [Expstudio Modules Wiki](https://github.com/expstudio/modules/wiki)
+You will find user friendly and updated documentation in the wiki here: [Caffeinated Modules Wiki](https://github.com/caffeinated/modules/wiki)

 ## Quick Installation
 Begin by installing the package through Composer.